djeada/Linux-Notes/notes/enviroment_variable.md

-<h2>Environment variables</h2>
+<h1>Type of shell variables</h1>

+* <i>Environment variables</i> are variables that are set in the environment of the shell.
+They are available system wide and usually not set and changed by the user.
-Environment variables are variables that the shell uses and shares.
+* <i>Shell variables</i> are variables that are set by the user.
-$PATH, for example, informs the system where to look for commands.

-Environment variables are shared by programs launched by the shell.
+They are available to the shell and the programs that are run in the shell.

 Use printenv to display all of the environment variables that are presently defined.

 ```bash
 printenv
 ```

+<h1>Common environment variables</h1>

+There are a number of common environment variables that are used by the shell.

 <h2>$HISTSIZE</h2>